TAskMAster339/YouTube_video_downloader/README.md

 ## 📖 About

-YouTube Video Downloader is a lightweight Python script built on top of the powerful [yt-dlp](https://github.com/yt-dlp/yt-dlp) library.
-It provides an effortless way to batch download videos from YouTube with minimal setup and maximum convenience.
+YouTube Video Downloader is a versatile Python application that combines the power of [yt-dlp](https://github.com/yt-dlp/yt-dlp) with modern graphical and command-line interfaces.
+Download individual videos, entire playlists, or use batch mode with both GUI and CLI modes for maximum flexibility.

 ### ✨ Features

+- 🎨 **Modern GUI Interface** - Intuitive PyQt5/PyQt6 desktop application
+- 📹 **Multiple Download Modes** - Single video, playlist, or batch downloading
+- 🎬 **Format Selection** - Choose video formats (MP4) or audio extraction (MP3)
+- 📊 **Quality Options** - Select from best, medium, or lowest quality
-- 📥 **Batch downloading** - Download multiple videos at once
+- 🔄 **Batch Downloading** - Process multiple URLs from `links.txt`
+- 📋 **File Management** - View, refresh, and delete downloaded files directly from the app
+- ⚙️ **Dark Mode** - Easy-on-the-eyes dark theme
+- 🌍 **Cross-platform** - Works on Windows, macOS, and Linux
-- 🚀 **Fast and reliable** - Powered by yt-dlp
+- 🚀 **Fast and Reliable** - Powered by yt-dlp with automatic error handling
-- 📝 **Flexible input** - Supports both space and newline-separated URLs
+- 📝 **Progress Tracking** - Real-time download progress and status updates
-- 🔄 **Auto-cleanup** - Automatically clears the links file after successful downloads
-- 💻 **Cross-platform** - Works on Windows, macOS, and Linux
-- 🎯 **Simple interface** - No complex configuration required
+- 🛠️ **Customizable Settings** - Configure download location and preferences via GUI

 ---